Secured vs Unsecured Credit Cards: The Ultimate Guide

 TL;DR

-• Secured cards need a cash deposit; unsecured cards don’t.
+• Secured cards require a cash deposit; unsecured cards do not.

 Close-up image of various credit cards including Visa, Mastercard, and American Express.